 As with all breeds, Golden Retrievers are more prone to certain types of health issues.
 Taking your dog to the vet twice a year will help you stay ahead of any potential problems.

 Golden Retrievers were originally bred to retrieve waterfowl for hours on end, so they’re naturally high-energy dogs.
 They love spending their time outdoors and will swim and fetch all day long.
 If your Golden doesn’t get enough exercise, he can start to display undesirable behaviors.
 A tired Golden is a well-behaved Golden, so make sure you’re able to take him for a run or long walk every day.

 In general, you can expect your Golden to need 40 to 60 minutes of exercise daily.
 However, you must be careful as Goldens will often keep going to the point of collapse.
 When exercising your dog, pay close attention to his fatigue levels.
 Before engaging your dog in anything too strenuous, talk to your vet about whether what you have in mind could over-stress his joints.
 This is of particular concern for developing puppies and older dogs.

-Because they’re so intelligent and eager to please, most Golden Retrievers are extremely easy to train.
+Because they’re so intelligent and eager to please, most Golden Retriever puppies are extremely easy to train.
 They’re quick learners and adapt to almost all situations easily.
 These dogs crave physical and mental stimulation and enjoy tracking, agility training, field-training exercises, obedience training, and playing active games.

 Early socialization and puppy training classes will help your Golden learn proper behaviors so he can grow up to be a well-adjusted dog.
 Goldens respond well to positive training methods and there is never a need for harsh punishment.